camerondowdell/IT-Help-Desk-Ticketing-Lab/README.md

 **Ticket documentation quality matters as much as the resolution.** The Summary / Analysis / Actions / Remediations format isn't just good practice — in a real SOC, it's how other analysts, managers, and auditors verify that work was done correctly.
 A ticket closed with no notes is a liability; a ticket closed with structured notes is evidence.

-**Missing information is part of the job.** In the Dark Trace email release scenario, the user didn't provide the sender email — a critical piece of information needed to locate the quarantined message.
-Knowing when and how to professionally request more information via Post Reply without closing the ticket prematurely is a real Help Desk and SOC skill.
+**Missing information is part of the job.** Knowing when and how to professionally request more information via Post Reply without closing the ticket prematurely is a real Help Desk and SOC skill.

 **osTicket mirrors enterprise platforms like ServiceNow.** The core concepts — ticket intake, priority, assignment, internal notes, transfer, and closure — are identical across tools.
 Building fluency in osTicket transfers directly to ServiceNow, Jira Service Management, Zendesk, and any other ITSM platform an employer uses.